clubstudio/kickoff-installer/readme.md

 e.g.
 ```
-$ kickoff new craft --clean
+$ kickoff new CraftCms --clean
 ```

 ##Custom Configuration
 Each framework installer has it's own configuration.
 If you would like to make changes to the default settings you can use the `config` command.
 This will generate a configuration file (`kickoff.json`) for the specified framework installation script.

 An example use case would be configuring the directory structure of a CraftCMS installation.
-Running `kickoff config craft` would generate the necessary config file, which you can then customise to your individual needs.
+Running `kickoff config CraftCms` would generate the necessary config file, which you can then customise to your individual needs.

 Remember, you need to run `kickoff config framework-name` and make your changes before running `kickoff new framework-name`.